calculix/CalculiX-Examples/NonLinear/Rohrknie/README.md

 ### Solution
 The analysis consists of two steps.
  1. Full load is applied in negative x-direction, just the final results are written to the results files.
  2. The load is increased until it reaches the same value in positive x-direction.
-The results are written in small intervalls for generation of a force-displacement curve
+The results are written in small intervals for generation of a force-displacement curve
 ```
 > ccx solid-static
 > ../../Scripts/monitor.py solid-static